Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

 Manual testing was done using Samsung Note 10, Sony Z5 and Iphone 5 by family members.
 The responsive design was tested using [Responsinator](http://www.responsinator.com/) and [ami.responsivedesign.is](http://ami.responsivedesign.is/) websites.

+# BUGS:

+ * For the Province List.
+The data on the CONFIRMED, DEATHS, and RECOVERED is not being updated when the province is chosen.
+Instead, its only updating when the dropdown is clicked.
+  - This was fixed by changing the location of the resetvalue methods

+ * The bar chart looks squeezed when it’s viewed in smaller screens.
+  - This was resolved by moving the chart’s label to the top.

 # DEPLOYMENT